 \section{Introduction}

-A paradox lives at the heart of highly complex systems---the intricate patterns they generate arise through an interplay between determinism and stochasticity.
-Despite progress identifying and measuring their degrees of randomness and unpredictability, basic questions remain.
-Specifically, how do we quantify correlation and ``structure''?
+A delicate symbiotic relationship lives at the heart of highly complex systems---the intricate patterns these systems generate arise through an interplay between determinism and stochasticity.
+Despite progress identifying and measuring degrees of randomness and unpredictability, basic questions about this state of affairs remain.
+Specifically, how do we quantify ``structure''?
 Can we detect a system's emergent patterns and quantify their organization?

-Clearly posing these questions and developing the tools to answer them required, over the recent decades, integrating Turing's computation theory \cite{Turi36, Shan56c, Mins67}, Shannon's information theory \cite{Shan48a}, and Kolmogorov's dynamical systems theory \cite{Kolm56b, Kolm65, Kolm83, Kolm59, Sina59}.
-Together they highlighted the central role that \emph{information}---its generation, transmission, and storage---plays in investigating complex systems.
-Drawing from the convergence, \emph{computational mechanics} \cite{Crut12a} introduced a definition of the structural organization and memory of stochastic processes---the \emph{statistical complexity} which measures the number and distribution of optimally-predictive features.
+Clearly posing these questions and developing the tools to answer them required, over the recent decades, integrating Turing's computation theory \cite{Turi37a, Shan56c, Mins67}, Shannon's information theory \cite{Shan48a}, and Kolmogorov's dynamical systems theory \cite{Kolm56b, Kolm65, Kolm83, Kolm59, Sina59}.
+Together they highlighted the central role that \emph{information}---its generation, transmission, and storage---plays in the organization and functioning of complex systems.
+Drawing from this convergence, \emph{computational mechanics} \cite{Crut12a} introduced a definition of the structural complexity of stochastic processes---the \emph{statistical complexity}, which measures the number and distribution of optimally-predictive features.

-Answers to the randomness-structure problem have been carefully outlined and successfully implemented for processes that can be optimally predicted with countably many predictive features \cite{Crut01a,Marz14e,Shal98a}.
-However, many complex systems arising in engineering, physical, and biological systems \cite{Blac57b,Crut89e,Trav11b,Debo12a,Jurg20a} require an infinite number of predictive features.
-Somewhat soberingly, these truly complex systems are implicated in a range of natural phenomena, from the geophysics of earthquakes \cite{Turc97a} and physiological measurements of neural avalanches \cite{Begg03a} to semantics in natural language \cite{Debo11a} and cascading failures in power transmission grids \cite{Dobs07a}.
+Answers to the randomness-structure dichotomy have been carefully detailed and successfully implemented for stochastic processes that can be optimally predicted with \emph{countably-many} predictive features \cite{Crut01a,Marz14e,Shal98a}.
+However, there are complex systems arising in many engineering, physical, and biological systems \cite{Blac57b,Crut89e,Trav11b,Debo12a,Jurg20a} that require an infinite number of predictive features.
+Somewhat soberingly, these truly complex systems are implicated in many natural phenomena, from the geophysics of earthquakes \cite{Turc97a} and physiological measurements of neural avalanches \cite{Begg03a} to semantics in natural language \cite{Debo11a} and cascading failures in power transmission grids \cite{Dobs07a}.